 The ability to acknowledge a weakness is often seen as a sign of maturity and wisdom.
 Refer to a true weakness but show that you are dealing with it proactively by describing it as an area for development.

-In your job interview answer relate what steps you have taken to try and improve on this area.
-For example:
+In your answer relate what steps you have taken to try and improve on this area.
+Use these example free interview answers to help you:

 "I'm impatient with people who don't work at the same pace as me but I'm learning to manage this.
 I make sure that they have the right resources for the job, I follow up to see that they are on track and I step in and help when needed"